-Checkers (or draughts, for us Brits) is a classic tabletop game for a reason.
+Checkers (or draughts in the UK) is a classic tabletop game for a reason.
 Dating back over 5,000 years, checkers turns a simple eight by eight board into a brain-boggling black-and-white battlefield.
-Learning how to play checkers can be the first step towards more complex strategy games, as the game only takes you around thirty minutes to play.
+Learning how to play checkers can be the first step towards more complex strategy games, as one match only takes around thirty minutes to play.
 Of course, you’ll need to know the answer to one question first: how do you play checkers?

-Many modern strategy board games make it onto various best board games lists, but they can have a steep learning curve for someone who’s relatively new to tabletop gaming.
+We love modern strategy board games – you can tell by how many appear on our best board games lists, but these games can be intimidating if you’re relatively new to tabletop gaming.
 A classic board game like checkers ticks all the boxes that some complex games can’t – it’s a great family board game, an easy kids’ board game to pick up, and it still manages to a fun board game.
 Learning how to play checkers can be the stepping stone that future strategy lovers need.

 This guide is designed to teach you how to play checkers, including everything from setup to winning strategies.
 It’s beginner-friendly, but people who’ve been playing since childhood may find a new tip or two, too.
 Here’s how to play checkers:

 A typical checkerboard has 64 squares that alternate between a dark and light colour.
-Players sit opposite each other with the board between them, and it’s traditional to have a light square in each player’s far-right corner.
-Choose who will play with dark and light checkers, then place your 12 pieces on the board – each player should have three rows of four, with the checkers placed on the dark squares only.
+To set up checkers, players should sit opposite each other with the board between them, and it’s traditional to have a light square in each player’s far-right corner.
+Choose who will play with dark and light pieces, then place your 12 pieces on the board – each player should have three rows of four, with the piece placed on the dark squares only.

 A checkers tournament allows players five minutes to take their turn, so you should decide ahead of time whether you’ll time your moves or not.
-Whoever plays with the black checkers typically starts the game.
+Whoever plays black typically starts the game.

 How to play checkers